Admission requirements

 After a selection based on the above, you will be invited to an online interview with members of the admission committee at the Royal Academy of Art the Hague.
 This interview allows for a more in-depth exchange on your aims as a designer and how the Master Industrial Design program may be a good fit for your ambitions.

-In order to apply, you must first register in Studielink (Dutch national database for admission to higher education) and then gain access to our online application system OSIRIS where you will be asked to submit your documents including a portfolio.
+Application/portfolio deadlines: In order to apply, you must first register in Studielink (Dutch national database for admission to higher education) and then gain access to our online application system OSIRIS where you will be asked to submit your portfolio and other supporting documents.